JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

 ### <a name="adjust_apache_logs"></a> Adjust ‘apache’ logs to allow group ‘www-readwrite’ access.

-Since I like to set up servers to be collaborative environments, I also like to give them clear & easy access to the `apache` logs.
+Since I like to set up servers to be collaborative environments, I also like to give them clear and easy access to the `apache` logs.
 It’s generally helpful for debugging.
 And here is how I do it.

-First, change the parent permissions on the `apache` log directory so others can read & execute it for basic directory listings:
+First, change the parent permissions on the `apache` log directory so others can read and execute it for basic directory listings:

     sudo chmod o+rx /var/log/apache2